-While government support, short-term debt relief, and fiscal stimulus have temporarily held many businesses and there in CMBS continues to face a great increase in demand.
+While government support, short-term debt relief, and fiscal stimulus have temporarily held many businesses and their CMBS continues to face a great increase in demand.

 The CMBS loans started to get popular during mid-2020.
 It is now getting the proper attention it deserved.
 The CMBS loans continue to go upward with a significant exposure associated with the office segment.

-Studies have revealed that CMBS single-tenant loans have accounted for at least 21.9 percent of mortgage deals during the end of the first quarter, which during 2020 was accounted at 20%.
-At the same time, the office tenants acquired 51.4% of the data in 2020, which in 2021 was found to be 1.7 times higher than the industrial sector.
+Studies have revealed that CMBS single-tenant loans have accounted for at least 21.9 percent of mortgage deals during the end of the first quarter, which during 2020 accounted for 20%.
+At the same time, the office tenants acquired 51.4% of the data in 2020, which 2021 was found to be 1.7 times higher than the industrial sector.

 Larry Kay, the analyst from KBRA, revealed that about 34% of the single tenant’s loans over the last 18 months expired before their final maturity.
 As a result, it was an increased fall risk throughout securities.
 The office properties consist of about 35.7 % of the total loans, while 70% are factoring in debt, with the lease expiration 24 months past the loan maturity period.